 I wasn’t always a grammar goddess (she says modestly).
 The first time I had to teach a grammar class, I nearly puked (the night before, the morning of, and during the class).
 I’m still not sure how I made it through it.
-Native speakers are notorious for knowing when something is grammatically incorrect, but having absolutely no clue how to explain it, and I was afraid of the questions my students would ask.
+Native speakers are notorious for knowing when something is grammatically incorrect but having absolutely no clue how to explain it.
+I was afraid of the questions my students would ask.
 I also firmly believed that a lot of grammar was unnecessary.

 I Didn’t Think People Really Used Tag Questions!